Hilson-Alex/isbn-validator/README.md

 ### Installing

-To use it you can [download the Jar](/out/artifacts/isbn_jar/isbn.jar) And include as an library in your project or [copy the class](/src/com/wojcikiewicz/isbn/ISBN.java).
+To use it you can [download the Jar](/out/artifacts/isbn_jar/isbn.jar) and include as an library in your project or [copy the class](/src/com/wojcikiewicz/isbn/ISBN.java).

 Note that ISBN class have a private constructor, so you can't instantiate it.
 All methods are static, so: